Reunion Giving FAQ

 Moreover, the Annual Fund serves as the financial bridge between tuition revenue and the actual cost of a Duke Law education.
 Tuition revenue only covers about 2/3 of the full cost of attending Duke Law School.
 The Annual Fund and endowment funds supplement the difference.
 Because Duke’s endowment is substantially lower than our peers’, Annual Fund dollars are crucial to bridging that gap.
 Last year, this current use fund provided the equivalent support of a $46 million endowment.

 Essentially, the Duke Law Annual Fund is crucial to providing the necessary resources to move Duke Law School forward – as a leader in legal education, in the legal profession, and in our community, nation, and world.

 How much should I give?

 What counts most is your participation!
-Everyone is encouraged to participate in the Reunion Class Gift Campaign, no matter the size of the gift.
+Everyone is encouraged to participate in the Reunion Class Giving Campaign, no matter the size of your gift.
 Small gifts add up to big results.
 All of the gifts from your class will send a message to potential and current students, outside organizations, fellow alumni in other classes, and the entire Duke Law community that you appreciate your experience at Duke Law and feel strongly that Duke Law School matters to the future of legal education.